rodsafetyofficer/100-days-of-code/log.md

 ### Day 4: May 20, 2018, Sunday

-**Today's Progress**: I'm completing my log in #100dayscodechallenge and continuing myCheatSheet site and I took up a mySQL course in SOLOLEARN
+**Today's Progress**: I'm completing my log in #100dayscodechallenge and continuing myCheatSheet site and I took up a mySQL course in SOLOLEARN.
+I also watched a video tutorial on how to use github forks.

-**Thoughts**:
+**Thoughts**: I'm not yet that familiar with github so I had to watch videos about forking and

 **Link(s) to work**: